The letter that sent Gisele Bundchen and Tom Brady to marriage counselling

 Brady told the radio host that Bundchen felt like he wasn't doing his part for his family.

 "She felt like I would play football all season and she would take care of the house, and then all of a sudden when the season ended, I'd be like, 'Great, let me get into all of my other business activities.
 Let me get into my football training,' and she's sitting there going, 'Well when are you going to do things for the house?
-When are you going to take the kids to school and do that?'" he said, according to People.
+When are you going to take the kids to school and do that?'" she asked him, according to People.

 "That was a big part of our marriage that I had to check myself because she was like 'I have goals and dreams too'."